paralllax/hacker-blog/_posts/2020-01-29-LVM-Lab-Setup-With-VirtualBox.md

     [terminal_blues@localhost ~]$ sudo mkdir /data /terminal /blues
     ```

 2. Create the filesystems.
 Here we specify the path to the logical volume.
+I have truncated the output on the last two commands, but it should reflect the same/similar to the first command.
+I have gone with an ext4 filesystem.
+If you would like something different, I would reccomend xfs.

     ```
     [terminal_blues@localhost ~]$ sudo mkfs.ext4 /dev/mapper/vglocal00-data00